scotthofbauer/LevvelStarterNetApi/README.md

 Create a simple REST application for serving a blog.
-It uses Spring Framework, Java 11, Lombok and a Mongo database.
+It uses .Net Core 5.0 and a Mongo database.

 Currently the application has 2 endpoints: